Poo (film): Plot

-The current day sees Maari entering Thangarasu's house and seeing a car parked outside and Thangarasu talking to someone on a phone about business-related matters.
+At present, Maari enters Thangarasu's house and sees a car parked outside, while Thangarasu talks on the phone about business matters.
 Seeing her come, he directs her to go inside.
-She comes into the house and sees it decorated with latest modern devices.
-Nothing made her happier than seeing Thangarasu's wedding photo hung on the wall.
-She sees Thangarasu's wife in the backyard sitting on a chair and reading a novel.
-She goes up to her and talks.
-Initially nice, his wife sneers later at the question of possible pregnancy, making Maari shocked.
+She comes into the house and sees it decorated with the latest modern devices.
+Nothing makes her happier than seeing Thangarasu's wedding photo hung on the wall.
+She sees Thangarasu's wife in the backyard, sitting on a chair and reading a novel.
+She goes up to her and talks to her.
+Initially, she seems nice, but she later sneers at the question of a possible pregnancy, shocking Maari.

 Maari later witnesses in a hidden place that Thangarasu's wife treats him badly and shames him for marrying her, a rich woman, shamelessly, when he himself is poor.
-Though begging his wife to stop shouting in fear that Maari may hear this, while also knowing that Maari still lives for him and hearing this will terribly traumatize her, Thangarasu sees that she is hiding listening to all of this with tears in her eyes.
-He then goes away with a shattered heart to his room, while Maari runs away and meets Thangarasu's father outside, who heeds to the situation seeing his arrogant daughter-in-law outside and his crying son inside, is also heartbroken.
-He explains to Maari by saying that both of them had dreams they wanted, but he did not stop to hear the dream of the girl, indirectly quoting that if it was not for him, Thangarasu would not be in this unhappy marriage.
+Though begging his wife to stop shouting, fearing that Maari may hear it, and knowing that Maari still lives for him and that hearing this will terribly traumatize her, Thangarasu sees that she is hiding, listening to all of this with tears in her eyes.
+He then goes to his room with a shattered heart, while Maari runs away and meets Thangarasu's father outside.
+Seeing his arrogant daughter-in-law outside and his crying son inside, he is also heartbroken.
+He tells Maari that both of them had dreams they wanted, but he did not stop to hear the girl's dream, implying that if it were not for him, Thangarasu would not be in this unhappy marriage.

 Maari flees from the scene and departs with her belongings back on the way she came, just as Karuppasamy touches his feet into the village.
-He discovers Maari too shocked to understand what had happened, sitting on a tree stump emotionless.
-Upon hearing no answers from Maari for why she is here and not at her home, he shakes her, and she starts wailing out loud, showing that her seemingly happy life led with Karuppasamy was all in hope that Thangarasu was also leading a happy life.
+He discovers Maari, too shocked to understand what had happened, sitting on a tree stump, emotionless.
+Upon hearing no answer from Maari about why she is here and not at her home, he shakes her, and she starts wailing out loud, showing that her seemingly happy life with Karuppasamy was based on the hope that Thangarasu was also leading a happy life.
 Since he is not, it seems that she will lament for the rest of her life, knowing the sadness and pain of her lover, whom she cannot console.